 Drying and Curing

-Unmoulding the Hypertufa Planter
+Unmolding the Hypertufa Planter

-If it is being stubborn you can use a rubber mallet to tap the outer container to release it.
+If it is being stubborn, you can use a rubber mallet to tap the outer container to release it.
 If you want to give the surface a bit of texture you can use a wire brush to scratch the surface.
 Have fun with it!

 Once you have some experience you can start making larger containers!

-Faux Stone Planters
+Making Faux Stone Planters

 Next up is our cheater container, the finished product is similar to rough stone and we can play with colour a bit in this project.

-For the faux stone planter we will need,
+For the faux stone planter, we will need,

 - a Styrofoam coolers